 Lastly, PAC-Bayesian theory allows one to bound the expected error $\RP(G_\posterior)$ in terms of two major quantities: The empirical error estimated on a sample~$S\sim(\P)^m$, and the Kullback-Leibler divergence

-We present in the next section the PAC-Bayesian theorem proposed by \mbox{\citet{catoni2007pac}}.\footnote{Two other common forms of the PAC-Bayesian theorem are the one of \cite{Mcallester99a} and the one of \citet{Seeger02,Langford05}.
+In the next section, we introduce a PAC-Bayesian theorem proposed by \mbox{\citet{catoni2007pac}}.\footnote{Two other common forms of the PAC-Bayesian theorem are the one of \citet{Mcallester99a} and the one of \citet{Seeger02,Langford05}.
 We refer the reader to our research report \citep{pbda_long} for a larger variety of PAC-Bayesian theorems in a domain adaptation context.}